qcri-social/AIDR/Terms-of-service.md

 The AIDR team fully endorses ICRC's Data Protection Protocols and UN's Guidelines on Cyber Security.
 Users of the AIDR platform should familiarize themselves with both documents, and respect international standards on data privacy, security, and protection.

-# For digital volunteers (clickers.micromappers.org)
+# For digital volunteers

+**This apply to the service provided at clickers.micromappers.org**

 The content you will work with is selected automatically from user-generated content.
 As such, it may content profanity and/or graphic or disturbing images or descriptions.